youngsoft/TangramKit/README.md

 `TGWeight` is used to set relative position and dimension.
 TangramKit override operator % to easily construct a TGWeight object. e.g 20% is equal to TGWeight(20).

 ###TGLinearLayout
+> Is equivalent to: UIStackView of iOS and LinearLayout of Android.

 Linear layout is a single line layout view that the subviews are arranged in sequence according to the added order（from top to bottom or from left to right).
 So the subviews' origin&size constraints are established by the added order.
 Subviews arranged in top-to-bottom order is called vertical linear layout view, and the subviews arranged in left-to-right order is called horizontal linear layout.